Inquiry Poster Session

 If you plan to attend the session to see others' poster presentations, no registration is required.
 Please join us!

 At the event, the Undergraduate Research Opportunities Program will provide foam-core boards measuring 3' x 4' in dimension, easels, and push-pins.
 Your posters should be printed at 36" x 48" (landscape) in order to fit the foam boards.
-Please contact your academic department or the UST Service Center to inquire about large-format printing services.
+Please contact your academic department or the University of St. Thomas Service Center to inquire about large-format printing services.

 As you prepare your poster, remember the function of a poster session.
 The purpose of a poster session is to discuss your work with those who are interested.
 This includes getting their professional critique, suggesting other ways to study the problem, and discussing how future studies should be conducted.
 Unlike making an oral presentation, where some of the audience is interested in everything you have to say and some are not, a poster session captures those who want to learn about your work and discuss it.